-- h.
-A record of the steps taken under a) to g) is kept for a period of 2 years. - 17.3.
-Applications for approval of the disposal of goods/assets by auction which do not meet the above conditions should be made to the Exemption Panel who will liaise with the Monitoring Officer and S151 Officer as required. - 17.4.
-An individual purchasing goods at auction without the opportunity to inspect the goods may still have consumer rights, i.e. that the goods: - Are of a satisfactory quality - Do what they are designed to do - Are as described, matching any pictures or description of them - Are safe, under the Consumer Protection Act 1987 - 17.5.
-Other matters to be aware of: - Misrepresentation of goods A customer is entitled to a refund on goods that have been misrepresented, for example, goods sold on the basis of features they do not have.
-Prosecution can also follow if the misrepresentation is reported to Trading Standards. - Faulty goods It is the Council's responsibility to arrange for the collection of faulty goods, particularly large items.
-If a customer returns faulty goods within a reasonable time, the Council is obliged to give a refund, and not a credit note.
+46.4.17.4.
+An individual purchasing goods at auction without the opportunity to inspect the goods may still have consumer rights, i.e. that the goods:

+- Are of a satisfactory quality - Do what they are designed to do - Are as described, matching any pictures or description of them - Are safe, under the Consumer Protection Act 1987

+16.5.17.5.
+Other matters to be aware of:

+- Misrepresentation of goods A customer is entitled to a refund on goods that have been misrepresented, for example, goods sold on the basis of features they do not have.
+Prosecution can also follow7 if the misrepresentation is reported to Trading Standards. - Faulty goods It is the council's responsibility to arrange for the collection of faulty goods, particularly large items.
+If a customer returns faulty goods within a reasonable time, the council is obliged to give a refund, and not a credit note.
 If a repair of a faulty good is unsatisfactory, a customer is still entitled to a refund. - Time to check goods on-line auctions Customers have the right to the time to check they are satisfied with their goods, though this can be just a week.